 Before the Test

-- A 3-month preparation time is sufficient for the test (if you have the basics in place).
+- A 3-month to 1-year preparation time is sufficient for the test (if you have the basics in place).

-- If the fundamental ideas from each of these (most of these) topics are unknown, then one should prepare for at least one year
+- If the fundamental ideas from each of these (most of these) topics are unknown, then one should prepare for at least one to two years.

 - Every 15 days of preparation should be followed by one model test.
 It is the time management, that is most critical of all aspects of the test.